Complete Guide of Car Suspension System

 Working Principle of the Suspension System

 The suspension system in your vehicles operates on the principle of ‘force dissipation”.
-The systems convert the force it receives to heat, thus eliminating the impact that could have been made on your vehicle.
+The systems convert the force they receive to heat, thus eliminating the impact that could have been made on your vehicle.
 The suspension system includes struts, springs, shock absorbers, or dampers to make this possible.
 The spring holds the force while the damper converts the force into heat.

 One crucial part of the suspension system is the spring.
-Its function is to store energy got from an impact when your vehicle passes through bumps.
-It stores this energy by compressing its normal size and converts any form of force to energy.
+Its function is to store energy from an impact when your vehicle passes through bumps.
+It stores this energy by compressing its normal size and converts any form of force into energy.

-The amount of energy stored in springs needs to be channeled somewhere else less it will be released making the vehicle bounce when driving.
+The amount of energy stored in springs needs to be channeled somewhere else, lest it be released, making the vehicle bounce when driving.
 Once the energy has been stored by the spring, absorbers or dampers begin to function.
 There is a piston inside the damper, which has holes and some amount of pressurized oil.

-Immediately the spring passes on the energy to the damper, and the piston using the spring’s energy pass through the pressurized oil.
-This leads to the generation of heat and the force caused by the impact is converted to heat energy.
+Immediately, the spring passes on the energy to the damper, and the piston, using the spring’s energy, passes through the pressurized oil.
+This leads to the generation of heat, and the force caused by the impact is converted to heat energy.
 This negates any other remaining energy that could have caused your vehicle to bounce.

-Different components of the suspension system play individual roles but they all function as one for the success of the system.
+Different components of the suspension system play individual roles, but they all function as one for the success of the system.
 As described earlier, the suspension system takes care of your vehicle’s weight, road shocks, and handling so you can have an enjoyable drive.
-It is important to understand how the suspension system operates so that you get to know immediately if it gets faulty.
+It is important to understand how the suspension system operates so that you can immediately know if it is faulty.
 The suspension system PPT explains some basics you need to understand about the system:

 Oversteer: The term ‘oversteer’ is used in describing a driving condition where your back tires get to their cornering limit before the front tires.
 This can cause the back tires to lose thus causing the vehicle to spin.
 However, oversteer can be an advantage in certain driving conditions.
 If the back of your car slides each time you drive on wet roads, know that it is a result of oversteer.